Regional Anesthesia and Acute Pain Management (RAAPM) Fellowship

 Contact & Application

-Interested individuals may also contact Dr. Robert Weller at email@example.com for further information.
+Interested individuals may also contact Dr. Douglas Jaffe at email@example.com for further information.

 Applications: The RAAPM fellowship generally coincides with the July to June academic year; applications are accepted through November 1 of the year preceding the July start date if positions remain available.

-We have filled our RAAPM Fellowship positions for the 2013-2014 academic year.
+We have filled our RAAPM Fellowship positions for the 2014-15 academic year.
+We are currently accepting applications for 2015-16.